 A player point total for the night is directly related to the performance on each machine when compared to all other players and depends on the number of players bested by that player’s score.
 For example, if 16 players are competing on a given league night, the highest score on that machine for the night will earn 16 points, while the lowest score on that machine for the night will earn 1 point.

 This allows both for players with limited experience to get instantly rewarded for a good performance and for players who perform well consistently to get rewarded for their overall performance.

 Additional bonus points are awarded at the end of the league night for the following items: “Top Score Bonus” for getting the highest score on a machine (1 point per high score, up to 4 points per meeting), “Top Dog Bonus” for getting the highest combined point total (maximum 1 point per meeting).

 Regular season standings will be based on the total points for each player across all 6 weeks for a given season.

 Playoffs are split into "A" and "B" player pools.

-"A" qualifiers must attend at least 3 out of 6 league nights for their respective section to be eligible.
+"A" qualifiers must attend at least 50% of the league meetings for their respective section to be eligible.
 The number of "A" spots available will be dependent on the player cap and participation for each league section.
 Playoff seeding is determined by the total points accumulated throughout the 6 weeks (i.e., the regular season standings).